About the Art:

 Aisla speaks Spanish, Portugese and French.

 Aisla’s work has been selected for The 2016 and 2017 Chocolate and Art Show San Francisco.The Chocolate and Art Show contributes to positive social change by building a network of artists of all mediums, collectors and artist enthusiast to come together for two nights to celebrate the arts and raise awareness for the organization Artists for Trauma a nonprofit dedicated to enriching the lives of trauma survivors by pairing recovering patients with established artists from various creative disciplines.
 Many of the artists are trauma survivors.
 Nearly 100 artists were selected to participate in the event.
 Over 6000 people attended the SOMArts Gallery show held Nov 11 and 12 2016.
-The next Chocolate and Art show will be in June, 2017.
+The next Chocolate and Art show will be December 14-15, 2017.

 Let it be known, I do not consent to any agreement of entrapment that bears intention to deceive, misinform, manipulate, exploit, control, steal, harvest, seduce, harm, or negatively influence my being (mind/body/soul/spirit) and physical place of habitation, business, education, website, or published works in any way across all levels, dimensions, and time/space.